hlerouxdev/Hugo_Leroux_P7OC/README.md

 # About the project

 ### The backend was made with **Nodejs/express** using **Mysql** as a database and **sequelize** for the ORM.
-### The frontend isstill a work in progress and uses Vue3
+### The frontend is still a work in progress and uses Vue3 and Vuetify

 # Instructions